-Users who want to install the Me system, whose support was terminated by Microsoft, must have an old computer or they can easily install this system on their host devices with virtual machine programs such as VMware Workstation.
+Users who want to install the Me system, whose support was terminated by Microsoft, must have an old computer or can easily install it on their host devices with virtual machine programs such as VMware Workstation.

 You can watch this video or follow the steps below to install Windows Me on the virtual machine on your Windows 10 computer.

-Step 1: First of all, install VMware 16 Pro, which is required to run a virtual computer on your Windows 10 computer.
+Step 1: Install VMware 16 Pro, which is required to run a virtual computer on your Windows 10 computer.

 Step 2: After installing VMware Pro, download the Windows Me ISO file used in this video tutorial from the link below.

-Step 3: After downloading the Microsoft Me ISO file to your computer, run the VMware virtualization program.
+Step 3: Run the VMware virtualization program after downloading the Microsoft Me ISO file to your computer.

-Step 4: Click Create a New Virtual Machine to edit a clean VM from the options on the Workstation Pro’s homepage.
+Step 4: Click Create a New Virtual Machine to edit a clean VM from Workstation Pro’s homepage options.

-Step 5: In the New Virtual Machine Wizard window, to configure the VM with more advanced settings, check the Custom (Advanced) option and click Next.
+Step 5: To configure the VM with more advanced settings in the New Virtual Machine Wizard window, check the Custom (Advanced) option and click Next.